Ty France Player Props: Mariners vs. Twins

-Ty France -- with a slugging percentage of .114 in his past 10 games (including no home runs) -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Pablo Lopez on the hill, on July 20 at 3:40 PM ET.
+Ty France -- with an on-base percentage of .216 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Kenta Maeda on the hill, on July 24 at 7:40 PM ET.

 Ty France Game Info & Props vs. the Twins